 Check the box ”use listings on the market as supplements” in the pop-up window.

 If you want to have the alerts you set also include some existing listings on the market as supplements from a specific period, you can define that period in the criteria on the previous page using the field for “Days On Site.”

 Please note that the only way “Days On Site” will actually apply to the alerts is if the “use listings on the market as supplements” box is checked.
 If you do not check this box, the listings you send to leads will not include any listings that entered the market before the Buyer Property Alert was set.

 It is worth mentioning that the maximum number of listings sent to leads in one email is 15.
 If there are more than 15 that match the settings of the alert email, the leads can click on the “View More” button at the bottom of the alert email to view all matches directly on the website.

 Don’t want to wait for the next alert to send out current matches?
 Using the box to “Send alert immediately,” your leads will receive an alert including qualified listings as displayed on the “Results” page.
 Just as with standard alert setup, the maximum number of listings sent to leads in one email is 15, but leads can click the “View More” button to view all current matches on the IDX website.

-In addition to newly-sold listings, the alerts sent to your seller leads can also be set up to include newly-added listings (for buyers) and listings whose prices or status changed to the defined price range or the preset status.
+In addition to newly-sold listings, the Snapshot sent to your seller leads can also be set up to include newly-added listings (for buyers) and listings whose prices or status changed to the defined price range or the preset status.
 Those criteria can be defined in Filters.

 Newly-sold listings and active listings(if any) will be sent in the same email if you choose to send both of them to your leads in Filters.